bhaktikarle/CodeAlpha_hangman_chatbot_stock-predictor/README.md

 3]Stock Price Predictor: A basic project demonstrating the use of logic to forecast trends based on input data.

-4]Repetitive task: Performed a real-life repetitive task of moving .jpg files from one folder to another.
+4]Repetitive task automation: Performed a real-life repetitive task of moving .jpg files from one folder to another.